Frans Pourbus the Elder: History paintings

 Frans Pourbus received many commissions for religious compositions from patrons outside Antwerp.
 He painted 14 panels representing the History of Saint Andrew (1572) and a Triptych of Viglius Aytta (1571) for the St Bavo's Cathedral, Ghent.

-In 1574 Frans Pourbus the Elder received an important commission from the St. Martin's Abbey in Tournai to redecorate the choir of the abbey church after the damage caused by the Iconoclastic fury of the Beeldenstorm of 1566.
+In 1574 Frans Pourbus the Elder received an important commission from the Saint-Martin Abbey, Tournai to redecorate the choir of the abbey church after the damage caused by the Iconoclastic fury of the Beeldenstorm of 1566.
 He painted 17 works in three series: a series of the Passion of Christ, which was placed in the choir, a series of the Crucified Christ with the thieves, which was placed in the high altar while the pendants were integrated in the paneling above the choir stalls.
 The reverse sides of the panels depicting stories from the Life of Saint Martin were visible along the choir aisle.

 Portraits

 During Pourbus' lifetime a number of portrait painters were active in the Habsburg Netherlands.
 Because of the similarities in style, the works of Pourbus and his near contemporaries Mor and Adriaen Thomasz.
 Key are regularly misattributed to each other.

 Most of the sitters for Pourbus' portraits were from the rising middle class.
 He also painted portraits of the higher clergy, some local aristocrats and a few foreign dignitaries.
 Not many of the sitters have been identified with certainty.
 Works with identified sitters include the portrait of Viglius van Aytta, a Dutch statesman and jurist, and the portrait of Abraham Grapheus.
 There are some differences of view among art historians about the identification of some of the sitters.

 In his portraits Frans Pourbus demonstrates an acute power of observation and psychological insight.
 This is evidenced in the Portrait of an unknown man (At Galerie Lowet de Wotrenge).
 The features of the man in this portrait are highly individualized through the subtle modelling of the face, flesh, cheekbones, nose and eyes.
 His neatly trimmed beard is rendered with remarkable precision and is set off by his closely concertinaed ruff.
 The sitter engages the viewer directly with his gaze and his slightly frowned brow gives him a contemplative aspect.
 The portrait demonstrates Pourbus' mastery in giving a psychological insight into his sitters.
-Pourbus' success as a portrait painter can probably also be attributed to his in depicting the accoutrements of wealth in his sitters.
+Pourbus' success as a portrait painter can probably also be attributed to his skill in depicting the accoutrements of wealth in his sitters.